cabalism/updo/README.md

 You can [read more about Updo Nix](project-nix#readme) and its use with haskell.nix.

-# Why Dhall for Configuration?
+### Why Dhall for Configuration?

-Dhall has excellent imports.
-It is an intentionally limited programming language.
-You won't be able to compare anything but `Natural` values so sorting something like `List Text` is not possible within it but there is great interop with Haskell so this can be done there.
+Dhall has excellent imports and is an intentionally limited typed programming language.
+We use dhall's `text` command to write cabal and stack projects using [dhall text templating][dhall-text-templating].

 The `dhall` executable comes with a `format` command[^format-lsp].
 This helps in the maintenance of the various `.dhall` files.

-We use dhall's `text` command to write cabal and stack projects using [dhall text templating][dhall-text-templating].
+An example of the limits of the language we encountered in Updo is not being able to compare anything but `Natural` values.
+Sorting something like `List Text` is not possible but there is great interop with Haskell so this can be done over there as we do with scripts.

 [^format-lsp]: Formatting is also available with the [Dhall LSP Server][LSP].

 [dhall-text-templating]: https://www.haskellforall.com/2017/06/dhall-is-now-template-engine.html
 [LSP]: https://github.com/PanAeon/vscode-dhall-lsp-server